 Because the natural gas industry has been rapidly growing in the United States since the advent of hydraulic fracturing, fossil natural gas is expanding its infrastructure, especially in California.
 As of 2013, there were a quarter million CNG vehicles on the road for use in cars, trucking, and even taxis.
 There also were 900 CNG fueling stations nationwide (half of which are available to the public); the majority of the CNG vehicles are for commercial fleets or for municipal use.

-Passenger Vehicles
+Passenger Vehicles (Light-Duty)

 Natural gas passenger vehicles have proven to be difficult to sell in the United States.
 In fact, one of the only CNG cars marketed specifically for the United States, the Honda Civic GX, was taken off the market in 2015 due to lack of demand.
 Natural gas vehicles tend to cost thousands of dollars more than their gasoline counterparts, and the disparity between the costs of natural gas and gasoline differs from region to region.
 Furthermore, natural gas fueling stations are much sparser than gasoline fueling stations, so refueling becomes less convenient.
 Systems do exist that can adapt the household natural gas system to refuel CNG cars, but they cost thousands of dollars.
 An economic feasibility study from Utah State University outlines what needs to be done before CNG passenger vehicles become attractive.
 First, the price differential of natural gas and gasoline must be high enough for natural gas to be considered a viable alternative fuel to gasoline.
 Second, the price differential between a CNG vehicle and a gasoline vehicle must be low enough for the choice between these vehicles to be as marginal as possible, as CNG vehicles tend to be more expensive.
 Third, fueling stations must become widespread enough to offer a convenient fuel source.
+Until there is a greater demand for natural gas engine passenger vehicles fueled by RNG, it would be beneficial to promote increased utilization of renewable electricity generated from biomethane to charge light-duty Electric Vehicles (EVs).

-Trucking Fleets
+Trucking (Heavy-Duty)

 There is a heightened interest in CNG among trucking fleets, especially in California.
 Converting trucking fleets to CNG provides huge environmental benefits, since trucking uses more fuel than all airplanes, railways, and marine ships combined, and the fuel used for trucking is often highly polluting diesel.
-Of the quarter million CNG vehicles in the United States, only 4,000 of them are medium and heavy trucks.
+Of the quarter million CNG vehicles in the United States, only 4,000 of them are medium- and heavy trucks.

 Recently, the logistical model for trucking has changed from long-distance trips, where trucks deliver cargo directly to its destination, to a hub-and-spoke model where localized sets of fleets deliver modularized containers to adjacent hubs for later shipping and return to their home base.
 This model has a number of benefits, one being that localized fleets can refuel at their hub, allowing for a centralized fueling system.
 As a result, a localized trucking fleet is more easily able to adopt a renewable fuel that does not have a wide infrastructure.
 However, even though there is some incentive to convert commercial trucking fleets to natural gas, there is still little conversion taking place, due to the tight schedules of trucks, the low density of fueling stations, and the possibility of higher maintenance costs associated with natural gas supply chains and vehicles.
 In addition, only around 200,000 to 240,000 new vehicles are introduced onto the road each year, so competition with diesel vehicles renders the introduction of natural gas vehicles particularly challenging.

-Vehicles for Site Operations
+On-Site Fueling & Fleet Operations (Medium- & Heavy-Duty)